gpe-mw-training/camel-labs/7_Advanced_features/camel-jdbc-jms-transaction/readme.txt

 a) Start the ActiveMQ broker using (Note: you can skip this step if JBoss Fuse is running locally because JBoss Fuse has an embedded broker that can be used)

-    mvn -P a-run
+    mvn -P amq-run

 b) In another command line console start Camel using:

-    mvn -P c-run OR mvn -P c-run-mysql (to use MySQL Database) or mvn -P c-run-h2 (to use H2 Database)
+    mvn -P camel-postgresql-run (PostgreSQL Database) OR mvn -P camel-mysql-run (to use MySQL Database) or mvn -P camel-h2-run (to use H2 Database)

 You will find the output of the routes inside: